Planting in fall

 Think about it – plants must have a good root system so that they can soak up enough water to handle the stress from intense heat and the dry conditions of summer.

-If a plant is planted just before or during the summer months, they are focusing on just hanging on until temperatures cool off.
+If a plant is planted just before or during the summer months, they are focused on just hanging on until temperatures cool off.
 In many cases, they don’t make it.

 Because young plants are particularly susceptible to frost damage, or even death, it is best to wait until the danger of frost has passed to add these plants to your landscape.